 Please note: Shared users have full edit access for folders

 Please note that the shared user will be able to view and edit all data within the folder and will also be able to edit the folder itself.
-However, these shared users cannot delete a map -- the only user that created a map can delete it.
+However, these shared users cannot delete a map -- only the user that created a map or an administrator of that user's organization can delete it.

 Moving items into and out of folders can cause users to lose access to maps

 If someone moves a shared map into a folder, users with whom that map is shared (including the person who created the map) will lose access to the map if the folder is not also shared with them.
 Similarly, if a map is moved from one folder to a second folder, any users that have access to the first folder but not the second will lose access.
 Removing a map from a folder will remove access for all users that are not editors of the map.